-Location: The north tip of Lake Öreg in Tata.
+Location: The north tip of Lake Öreg Füzér in Tata.

-Opening Hours: The castle and its museum are open from about 9 or 10 in the morning to 5 in the evening.
+Opening Hours: The castle and its museum are open from about 9 or 10 in the morning until 5 pm.
 Both are closed on Mondays.

-Entrance Fees: Entrance into the courtyard is free while tickets to the museum cost around HUF 1000, with some discounts available.
+Entrance Fees: Entrance to the Courtyard is free while tickets to the museum are around HUF 1000, with some discounts available.

 10. Royal Palace of Gödöllő

 The Royal Palace of Gödöllő was originally built for the Grassalkovichs, a noble family Baroque in the service of the famous empress Maria Theresa.

 An enormously complex and built in an exquisite Baroque style, the palace was eagerly snapped up by the royal family when the Grassalkovich line died out.

 From 1867 it became the official Hungarian residence of the dual monarchy of Austria-Hungary, including the locally loved Empress Elisabeth.